OPR-group-BNITM/vimop/README.md

 ## Purpose and limitions

 The main purpose of this pipeline is the assembly of virus genomes in metagenomics samples.
-We have created a reference data base with our favourite viruses.
+We have created a reference database with our favourite viruses.
 However, you can also create your own.
-For information on data bases read further down.
+For information on databases read further down.
 If you need assistance for setting up a reference data set, please contact us.

 The pipeline automatically finds well fitting virus genomes and uses them as references to build reference based consensus genomes.